Hadrien-Montanelli/chebpy/README.md

 # About
-Python package for solving ODEs and PDEs in 1D/2D and on the sphere polynomials.
+Python package for solving ODEs and PDEs in 1D/2D and on the sphere.

 # Installation